Edmundbyers: Etymology

+History

 There is evidence of prehistoric settlement in the area from the Neolithic era onwards.
 It is listed in the Boldon Book (1183): "Alan Bruntoft holds Edmundbires for his service in the forest”.
 However, Bishop Hatfield's survey of c.
 1382 shows that the land had been transferred to Durham Cathedral: “The Prior holds the vill of Edmundbires, sometime of Alan Bruntop, by forest service”.

 The village church, St Edmund's, has evidence of pre-Norman building, but it mainly dates from the 12th century, with renovations from 1859 onwards.
 The pre-Reformation stone altar was rediscovered and replaced in the church during the restoration.
 There is a list of rectors beginning with Richard de Kirkeby in 1275 and ending with John Durie, A. M., on 2 July 1629.
 The incumbents after 1629 have also been in charge of the parish of Muggleswick.

 A Wesleyan Methodist chapel was erected in 1835.
 The Primitive Methodists met in a private house.
 The parish school was erected in 1825.

 The youth hostel (dated 1936 over the lintel) is made up of three houses built in the mid- to late 18th century.

 Edmundbyers Cross is one of only three wayside crosses still in its original position in County Durham, and the only known example on the route between Stanhope and Edmundbyers.